go-kit/kit/examples/README.md

 It may also be possible to pass things like loggers and metrics objects through the context, although this is not currently recommended.

 ## Other examples

+### Transport-specific

+We plan to have small example services that bind to each of our supported transports.
+Stay tuned.

 ### addsvc